 I've been writing tutorials about home improvement on my other website, The Handyman's Daughter, since 2015.
 Some of my favorite projects were for my garden, like this outdoor plant stand with an arbor for hanging baskets.

-In 2022, I decided to start a separate website just for gardening tutorials.
+In 2022, I decided to start a separate website to share everything I know about gardening.
 Now I can provide an in-depth look at every plant in my garden, from starting the seeds to cutting back foliage in winter, to help you grow a greener thumb!

 Have a question?
 Feel free to reach out to me at email@example.com and I'll be happy to help!